-Additionally, private student loan consolidation is the sort of thing a borrower can only do once.
-There are fees involved and credit checks to pass, and some companies balk at borrowers who continue to consolidate instead of paying off their debts.
-Choosing when to consolidate can be tricky, as you want to hit at a moment when the interest rate is low.
+Additionally, private student loan refinance is the sort of thing a borrower can only do once.
+There are fees involved and credit checks to pass, and some companies balk at borrowers who continue to refinance instead of paying off their debts.
+Choosing when to refinance can be tricky, as you want to hit at a moment when the interest rate is low.

 Reading the fine print is also a must.
 Borrowers should ensure that they know just how much the loan will cost them and under what circumstances that loan might become more expensive or go away altogether.
 Some loans have surprises that can be devastating to a family, so it pays to be cautious.
 One family mentioned in USA Today, for example, was forced to pay $44,500 in private student loans when the student in question had died.
 That kind of information is usually buried in the fine print of a loan, and it pays to read it and plan ahead.

 Pulling Together Data